alexmolas/alexmolas.github.io/_posts/2024-02-05-a-search-engine-in-80-lines.md

 \text{IDF}(q_i) = \ln \left(1 + \frac{N - n(q_i) + 0.5}{ n(q_i) + 0.5}\right)
 $$

 where $N$ is the number of documents and $n(q_i)$ is the number of documents containing $q_i$.
-There are other ways to compute the IDF, but apparently you can justify this option from theoretical grounds.
+There are other ways to compute the IDF, but apparently, you can justify this option from theoretical grounds.

 With all this math we are ready to implement the missing part of our `SearchEngine` class.
 Firstly we add the constants $k_1$ and $b$ as parameters of our class